-- 1 Lower the boom arms, remove any attachment and extend the tilt cylinders.
-Shut off the engine and cycle the controls to relieve excessive back pressure in the hydraulic system.(fig. C3649) - 2 Loosen or remove the hydraulic hoses from hydraulic tubing under the boom arm step if you are changing the hoses also. (fig. C3441) - 3 Remove the hydraulic hoses from the tilt cylinder.
-Plug and or cap all open ports or lines to prevent contamination. (fig. C3439) - 4 Remove the lock nuts from the bolts retaining the pivot pins to the loader and remove the bolts. (fig. C3649) - 5 Remove the pivot pins by tapping out with a brass drift pin. (fig. C4252) - 6 Remove the cylinder from the loader. - 7 Upon reassembly, inspect the pivot pins and bushing for wear and replace as required.
-Reverse order for cylinder installation. - 8 Upon start up, check for system leaks and replenish the hydraulic oil reservoir as required.
+1 Lower the boom arms, remove any attachment and extend the tilt cylinders.
+Shut off the engine and cycle the controls to relieve excessive back pressure in the hydraulic system.(fig. C3649)

+2 Loosen or remove the hydraulic hoses from hydraulic tubing under the boom arm step if you are changing the hoses also. (fig. C3441)

+3 Remove the hydraulic hoses from the tilt cylinder.
+Plug and or cap all open ports or lines to prevent contamination. (fig. C3439)

+4 Remove the lock nuts from the bolts retaining the pivot pins to the loader and remove the bolts. (fig. C3649)

+5 Remove the pivot pins by tapping out with a brass drift pin. (fig. C3646)

+6 Remove the cylinder from the loader.

+7 Upon reassembly, inspect the pivot pins and bushings for wear and replace as required.
+Reverse order for cylinder installation.

+8 Upon start up, check for system leaks and replenish the hydraulic oil reservoir as required.

+Hoses underneath the boom arm step area